 The Easy Stuff

 Codes, ciphers and cryptology are names for messages disguised by means of various substitutions of one thing to represent another, whether words, letters, symbols, or numbers.

-By the time any child is in junior high school--what they refer to asl "middle school" these days-- they have probably mastered at least one type of a cryptic substitution code at is most basic level.
+By the time any child is in junior high school--what they refer to as "middle school" these days-- they have probably mastered at least one type of a cryptic substitution code at its most basic level.

 Usually this is done for the purpose of foiling the teacher should they get caught passing notes in class.
 I know I traveled that road, usually in classes with a long-winded, boring teacher.
 Hey--it was a defense against falling asleep from the monotone monologue.
 (Falling asleep in class would probably have brought a stiffer punishment than passing the notes!)

 Oh, well, those days are far behind me, but I still remember them with nostalgic fondness and a naughty sense of fun.
-I was inspired to write this slightly more personal memoir because of the great coverage of the topic by another writer here (no longer writing on this site).
+I was inspired to write this slightly more personal memoir because of the great coverage of the topic by another writer.
 He wrote about the military uses of the craft of codes, and his excellent descriptions triggered these memories.